Non-Bloch band theory for non-Hermitian continuum systems: Periodic continuum systems

 In the above, the gauge field $g(x)=g(x+a)$ and the potential $V(x)=V(x+a)$ are two complex-valued periodic functions.
 The parameter $a$ is the lattice constant, and we set the integer $L/a\gg1$.
 In other words, there are $L/a$ unit cells.
 We also take the open boundary conditions as $\psi(0)=\psi(L)=0$, i.e. $n_l=n_r=1$.
 These boundary conditions are the same as the homogeneous Hatano-Nelson model in Sec. \ref{sec:homogenerous_hatano}.

-The periodic Hatano-Nelson model has an interesting property: All OBC eigenstates of this continuum system share the same localization length determined by the complex gauge field $g(x)$.
-To show this, we need to prove that the model in Eq.\eqref{eq:periodic_Hatano_Nelson}, under the OBC $n_l=n_r=1$, has a circular GBZ, which is similar to the homogeneous case in Sec. \ref{sec:homogenerous_hatano}.
-We define $m=1/2$, $a_1(x)=2ig(x)$ and $a_0(x)=-g(x)^2+\partial_xg(x)+V(x)$ for simplicity.
-These periodic functions enable us to obtain the stationary Schrodinger equation for the eigenstate $\psi(x)$ as
+As shown below, the periodic Hatano-Nelson model has an interesting property: All OBC eigenstates of this continuum system share the same localization length determined by the complex gauge field $g(x)$.
+This is similar to the homogeneous case in Sec. \ref{sec:homogenerous_hatano}.
+To show this property, we need to prove that the model in Eq. \eqref{eq:periodic_Hatano_Nelson}, under the OBC $n_l=n_r=1$, has a circular GBZ presented in Eq. \eqref{eq:periodic_Hatano_Nelson_GBZ}.
+This circular GBZ is a circle around the origin of the complex plane, and its radius provides the localization length of the eigenstates.